Legionella Testing - Get Same-Day Results

 Legionella testing of water is critically important for commercial, industrial, and healthcare facilities.
 Legionella testing is also part of a defensible Legionella water management plan that will minimize your risks for Legionnaires' disease, also known as legionellosis.
 As a truly independent Legionella expert, Legionella Controls Systems can provide the best Legionella testing options.
 Because Legionella can be difficult to isolate, we utilize labs that are part of the Environmental Legionella Isolation Techniques Evaluation (ELITE) Program that was created by the CDC as a way for laboratories to test their Legionella isolation techniques against standardized samples.

-As a truly independent Legionella control provider, Legionella Controls Systems can help you find the most effective, efficient CDC ELITE Legionella testing, and Legionella remediation strategies.
+As the engineering company specializing in Legionella control, and a truly independent Legionella control provider, Legionella Controls Systems can help you find the most effective, efficient CDC ELITE Legionella testing, and Legionella remediation strategies.

 Why Legionella Testing?